 - Note 4: Investment amount US\$1,000 thousand authorized by Investment Commission, MOEA.
-The exchange rate of New Taiwan dollars to US dollars was 29.43 to 1. - Note5: Weihai Chuang Foo Hotel Management Ltd. was liquidated in June 2022 and the cancellation registration was completed on August 24, 2022.
+The exchange rate of New Taiwan dollars to US dollars was 29.43 to 1. - Note 5: Weihai Chuang Foo Hotel Management Ltd. was liquidated in June 2022 and the cancellation registration was completed on August 24, 2022.
+On June 5, 2023, Weihai Chuang Foo Hotel Management Ltd. received a notification letter for cancellation of registration from the Investment Review Committee of the Ministry of Economic Affairs.